Raymond Clayborn: Football

-Clayborn played college football for the University of Texas at Austin as both a running back and defensive back where he was Texas' first four-year letterman, starting for the Longhorns from 1973-76.
+Clayborn played college football for the University of Texas at Austin as both a running back and defensive back where he was Texas' first four-year letterman, starting for the Longhorns from 1973 to 1976.
 He was the first player in school history have both a punt return touchdown and a kickoff return touchdown.

-In 1973, against Arkansas, he had an 85 yard touchdown run that was the 4th longest in school history at the time.
+In 1973, against Arkansas, he had an 85-yard touchdown run that was the 4th longest in school history at the time.
 It was one of two 100 yard rushing games he had that year as he helped the Longhorns win the Southwest Conference Championship and go to the 1974 Cotton Bowl.

 In 1974 he helped Texas get to the 1975 Gator Bowl.

 In 1975 he made the All-Southwest Conference football team and helped Texas win a share of the Southwest Conference Championship and a trip to the 1975 Astro-Bluebonnet Bowl, which they won.

 In 1976 he led the Southwest Conference in PR yards, yards per average punt return and punt return TDs.
 He again made the All-Southwest Conference football team and was also named a Sporting New and Newspaper Enterprise Association All-American and the team's MVP in 1976.

 After the season was over he played in the 1977 East-West Shrine Bowl and the 1977 Hula Bowl.

 Clayborn rushed for 529 yards and 8 touchdowns during his time at Texas, with an average of 6.4 yards per carry.
 He also returned 48 punts for 457 yards, 16 Kick offs for 329 yards and set the school record for return touchdowns with 3.
 Altogether he had 1369 all-purpose yards.